Graduate School of Science

-Every PhD candidate starts to draw up a so called Education and Supervision Plan (OBP) with the supervisor and promotor that outlines research and education targets, supervision and training.
+Every PhD candidate draws up an Education and Supervision Plan (ESP/OBP) with the supervisor and promotor that outlines research and education targets, supervision and training.
+You can find a template for the ESP in the menu on the right.
+Some insitutes, however, use a modified version of this template, so please make sure you use the template relevant for your institute.
 The PhD candidate meets with the supervisor on a regular basis, discussing research, training and teaching.
-The learning progression is officially evaluated annually during a ‘Result and Development assessment’.
+Your development is officially evaluated annually during a ‘Result and Development assessment’.

 PhD Training Programme

-PhD candidates follow training courses at 3 levels: professional courses, skills training, and personal effectiveness.
+PhD candidates follow courses to develop academic skills as well as transferable skills.
 The courses are organised and offered by the Graduate School of Science in collaboration with HRM Services of Leiden University.
 Advanced courses to deepen scientific knowledge are offered by the research institutes.

 Preparing for the defence ceremony